manish-khakhal/sinclair-management-system/README.md

 ## Credits

-This program is a modified copy of Safdar Jamal's Campus Recruitment System  [Safdar Jamal](https://safdarjamal.github.io).
+This program is a modified copy of [Safdar Jamal](https://safdarjamal.github.io)'s Campus Recruitment System.

 ## License